 Delivering location-relevant content

 Once advertisers have designed a campaign, they can use geofences to deliver personalized offers or other content to devices that are in the best position to act upon them.
-The offer for a discounted latte at your Boston coffee shop is wasted if the recipient is three hours away in New York.
+By leveraging location data and analysis, companies can identify and target common behaviors for mobile devices seen at store locations such as restaurants.
+The offer for a discounted burger at your Boston Burger King is wasted if the recipient is in New York.
+Human resources departments and recruiters have begun to utilize geofencing as a recruiting tool to effectively capture job prospects’ attention for various open positions.

 Collecting data that can be analyzed in the future